 What foods are easy to digest and promote sleep?

-Protein rich foods such as oily fish, poultry, beef, eggs, seeds, nuts, milk and soy are plentiful in tryptophan, a hormone that helps promote sleep.
-Tryptophan needs carbohydrates to help carry it to the brain where it can create more serotonin.
-Eat foods that have tryptophan and carbohydrates together.
+Protein-rich foods such as oily fish, poultry, beef, eggs, seeds, nuts, milk and soy are plentiful in tryptophan, an amino acid that helps promote sleep by supporting your body’s production of melatonin and seratonin.
+Tryptophan needs carbohydrates to help carry it to the brain, so try eating foods that have tryptophan and carbohydrates together.
 Try a handful of mixed nuts and seeds with fresh fruit, a cup of warm spiced milk, or a small amount of turkey with a few tart cherries to help enhance your sleep.
-Tart cherries are a phytonutrient that are also rich in tryptophan and help to enhance melatonin production.
+Tart cherries contain phytonutrients as well as tryptophan and melatonin, which may help support sleep.